mariusKroh/World-Time/readme.md

 ## About

 This project grew from the idea of experimenting with a simple CSS clock in JavaScript.
 My aim was to apply what I have learned over the last weeks while deepening my frontend knowledge.
 I made the rule to not use any libraries or frameworks for this since good vanilla JS knowledge seems fundamental for the understanding of further concepts to me.
+I should probably read about design patterns.

 #### Concepts I utilized